 Beyond her uncanny hearing, Madine had a unique ability to distill flavors and was a successful taste technician for a few years.
 Known for her love of ice cream, Madine had quite a sweet tooth and loved to share treats with others.
 She always said, “Make sure you save room for dessert!”

 Madine also loved to try new things, and she was always ready for an adventure.
 In fact, she made doing even the most mundane tasks fun and adventurous with her love of life and grateful, appreciative attitude.
 She kept track of the world around her, from news to sports.
 In addition, she was an avid reader, enjoyed music (especially concerts at Perkins), and oh, how she loved her radios!
 She had several.
 They were only outnumbered by the batteries she had on hand to keep them going.

 And now we will keep her memory going.
 Please celebrate Madine by loving others and caring for them as she always did.
 She lived her faith, and we hope all who knew her will love the Lord as she did.
 Special thanks to the staff at Meadow Green Nursing and Rehabilitation Center for the excellent care they gave to Madine and to Perkins School for the Blind, who opened the world to her.
 A portrait commissioned by friends is hung in her honor in the Admission Office and will be dedicated at a later time.
 A memorial service will also be planned after the pandemic ends and restrictions are lifted.
 Please check Macdonald, Rockwell & Macdonald Funeral Services for details.

-To plant a tree in memory of Madine (Potter) Ballentine, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Madine (Potter) Ballentine, please visit our floral store.